 FAQ

 Q: What is the difference between a percentage and a percentile?
 A: A percentage expresses a number as a fraction of 100, while a percentile indicates the value below which a given percentage of observations in a group of observations fall.
-For example, if a student scores in the 80th percentile on a test, it means that 80% of the students scored lower than that student.
+As an example, if a student scores in the 80th percentile on a test, it means that 80% of the students scored lower than that student.

 Q: What are some real-world applications of percentages?
 A: Percentages are used in a wide range of real-world applications, including finance (calculating interest rates, returns on investment), retail (calculating discounts, sales tax), healthcare (tracking patient progress, analyzing health statistics), and education (grading exams, evaluating student performance).